 Depending on your numbers, it may make sense to give a free or discounted product or service to people who refer you a customer.
 Even small incentives can have an enormous impact because referred prospects are typically pre-sold and less price sensitive.
 That means you’ll close more sales (and at higher prices) to referred prospects versus prospects generated by other marketing channels.

 I hope by thinking through these 21 questions you now have a handful of action items to improve your marketing systems.
-If you have any questions or need clarification then post a comment below.

 Need Help with Your Marketing?